Anti-Rightist Campaign: Legacy

+The 1981 Resolution on Certain Questions in the History of Our Party since the Founding of the People's Republic of China stated that the Anti-Rightist Campaign was "correct" and "necessary" but "too broad" in its scope, resulting in many intellectuals and others being "unjustifiably" attacked.

 In a 2018 study by Zhaojin Zeng and Joshua Eisenman, analysing 144 counties within Anhui, Henan, and Jiangsu, it was found that the economic harm caused by the Anti-Rightist campaign continued for decades, even into 2000, compounded by existing issues with human capital at the time.
 The higher the percentage of the population were declared Rightists, the worse the economic outcomes would be in each county.
 Literacy rates were affected well into 1982, and academic performance at the high school level, as well as in compulsory education, continued to be affected into 2000.
 Counties that were previously Laoqu were found to have purged fewer Rightists than others because the party secretaries were local to the area.
 Negative correlations between the famine of the Great Leap Forward and China's economic performance in 1982 were also found, and distinguished from the Anti-Rightist Campaign, confirming a 2017 study by Elizabeth Gooch; additionally, it was found that the effects were more significant compared to the Cultural Revolution.

+According to academic Dayton Lekner, the term "rightist" is ambiguous and subject to contestation among those who had been targeted in the movement.
+Lekner observes that some reject the idea of a left/right binary, others "see the Rightist label as a badge of honor", and some retrospectively "adopt the Rightist moniker as a sign of their current political views."